AhmedHosny04/PyMOL-export-PDB-to-glTF/README.md

 -----

-# PyMOL Molecular Visualization to GLTF/GLB Exporter
+# PyMOL Molecular Visualization to GLTF Exporter

 This utility provides a robust, headless (non-GUI) method to convert Protein Data Bank (PDB) files into high-quality, Mol\*-styled 3D assets in the **glTF** format, ready for integration into web or mobile applications (e.g., Flutter).